 If you are sick for more than seven days, your employer can ask you to give them some form of medical evidence to support payment of SSP (statutory sick pay).

 A medical certificate, now called a 'Statement of Fitness for Work’ is available from your GP if required.
-It is also available from other practitioners such as physiotherapists, hospital doctors and dentists.

 For more information see the DirectGov website (where this information was sourced)